LeetLLM

 Diagram discipline

-Your diagram should show boundaries, not every library.
+Your architecture diagram should show boundaries, not every library.
 For AI lab interviews, strong boundaries include:

 • Client or product surface.